BeepSterr/workshop-ASCII-convertion/README.md

 # workshop-ASCII-convertion
-Some addon authors like to "Encrypt" parts of their code with ASCII characters like "\001".
+Some addon authors like to "Encrypt" parts of their code with ASCII characters like "\48" (0).

-I'll put these on my webserver later..
+If you just wanna use: http://nioxed.com/tools/ascii_converter.php